 - Ensure your brand positioning and values can be accessed (preferably online) by internal teams, external agencies and partners 24/7 so they can communicate what it stands for as a matter of course

-• Give your marketing people the brand asset management tools to control the brand, create consistent marketing content and to share that effortlessly across channels
+- Give your marketing people the Brand Management Software to control the brand, create consistent marketing content and to share that effortlessly across channels